eProsima/Shapes-Demo-Docs/docs/examples/content_based_filter.rst

    - Select SQUARE option for Shape.
    - Change the History field from 6 to 1.

-It can be seen a shaded rectangle in Instance3.
+In the following figure, a shaded rectangle in Instance3 is shown.
 This is the filter for the samples of the Circle Shape.
 If the circle is out of the rectangle, it is not available for the subscriber.

 .. figure:: /01-figures/test6_3.png